 On the other hand, if your electricity rates are cheaper than your gas and you have a smaller pool, an electric pool heater may be the way to go.

 Do you have any more questions about which type of heater to get?
 Let me know.
-Also, be sure to read my guides on pool heater sizing, the best pool heaters (if you’re in search of a new one for your swimming pool), and some related columns below.
+Also, be sure to read my guides on pool heater sizing, the best pool heaters (if you’re searching for a new one for your swimming pool), and some related columns below.